mist64/cbmsrc/README.md

 The C64 monitor program.
 Extracted from ml-monitor-source.d64 from Steve Gray's [Dennis Jarvis Page](http://6502.org/users/sjgray/dj/) and converted to LF line breaks and LST-style indenting.
 The symbol `WALKON` in the file `micii4` was changed from `1` to `0` so the source builds.

-## MONITOR_KIM

-The KIM-1 "monitor" ROM from the [zimmers.net archive](http://www.zimmers.net/anonftp/pub/cbm/src/kim-1/kim.asm), converted to LF line breaks.
-The missing closing `'` characters have been added to the `KIM` and `ERR` lines.

 ## ASSEMBLER_TED

 A version of the Commodore Resident Assembler for the TED series (Plus/4, C16 and C116).
 Extracted from [ted_kernal_basic_src.tar.gz](http://www.zimmers.net/anonftp/pub/cbm/src/plus4/ted_kernal_basic_src.tar.gz).